hydrogen-music/hydrogen/linux/README.md

 ## Maintainers and Developers

-**Maintainers** and **Developers** must always edit `org.hydrogenmusic.Hydrogen.metainfo.xml.in` or `org.hydrogenmusic.Hydrogen.releases.xml.in` when adding new releases or updating meta information.
+**Maintainers** and **Developers** must always edit `org.hydrogenmusic.Hydrogen.metainfo.xml.in` when adding new releases or updating meta information.

 Translation of these metainfo files is separated from the main